-We’re going to read the complete verse now in the new American Standard Bible.
-Psalm 27:14 -“Wait for the Lord, be strong and let your heart take courage, yes wait for the Lord.”
+Psalm 27:14 (NASB) -“Wait for the Lord, be strong and let your heart take courage, yes wait for the Lord.”

-In Hebrew poetry, to repeat words or phrases would be the same as in English where we use bold font or italicize the word that we want people to pay attention to.
-And the phrase that David is telling himself to pay attention to is ‘wait for the Lord.’
+In Hebrew poetry, repeating words or phrases would carry the same weight as the English usage of bold font or italicising words we want people to pay attention to.
+And the phrase that David tells himself to pay attention to is ‘wait for the Lord.’

-Psalm 27 is a hauntingly beautiful Psalm, where David needs the comfort of the Lord.
-There’s a tender longing that David expresses all through this Psalm.
-He’s waiting for the Lord to draw near to him.
-But at the same time, he isn’t bereft of hope because he knows the Lord’s heart well enough that he has no doubt that God will come to him.
+Psalm 27 is hauntingly beautiful as David writes of his great need for the comfort of the Lord.
+There’s a tender longing that David expresses throughout his song.
+David’s waiting for the Lord to draw near to him.
+But at the same time, he is not without hope.
+David has a long history with God and has no doubt that Yahweh will come through.

-Let’s go up to verse 13, and we’ll read that with verse 14.
+Now, let’s go back to verse 13, and we’ll read that with verse 14.
 “I would have despaired unless I had believed that I would see the goodness of the Lord in the land of the living.
-Wait for the Lord be strong and let your heart take courage.
-Yes, wait for the Lord.
-You notice David doesn’t say ‘Be strong and be courageous,’ he says, ‘Be strong and let your heart take courage.’
+Wait for the Lord, be strong and let your heart take courage.
+Yes, wait for the Lord.”